Uvic-Robotics-Club/Scheduler/README.md

 SHELL.PY would run basically everything; it is replacing "roscore" It's also where the threading magic happens

-Thread 1: communication
-  Mostly for inputs.
-When given something by an Arduino or the phone, it converts that input into a task for Thread 2 Thread 2: Priority Queue of tasks
-  Tasks being custom objects holding function pointers and inmput parameters Priority scale 1-5 (tentatively) - too many levels would cause backlogs of low-priority tasks
-	By tasks, we mean MAJOR method calls likely to call many smaller methods Added by timer or external request
-Threads 3-X: Tasks
-	Whenever a task finishes, pop the Priority Queue

 Most information will be held by individual tasks.
 Most information transfer will be carried out by tasks themselves, but we WILL want a database that logs science data, performance statistics, system monitoring, and keeping other records

-OUTBOUND COMMUNICATION
-(to microcontrollers and base station)

-Microcontrollers are spoken to through USB
-	Need to look into means of communication between Brain and Arduinos

-# Documentation
+# Explanation

+The Scheduler is a mechanism that allows us to place a sequence of tasks into a queue, and executes each task in an ordered fashion that streamlines communication between different parts of the system.
+For example, instead of a class having to directly reference multiple other classes, it does not have to worry about that, and is only concerned with passing the data to the scheduler when needed.

-The `Scheduler` class is driven by 2 main threads of execution.
-When a `Scheduler` instance is instantiated, a list of poll functions (`pollFunctionsList` in the constructor) is stored.
-The essence of the class is that each function stored in `pollFunctionsList` will be executed at a regular interval defined in the scheduler class.
+`Scheduler` is driven by 2 main threads.
+When a `Scheduler` instance is instantiated, a list of functions (`pollFunctionsList` in the constructor) is stored.
+The meaning of a "polling" function is essentially that it is a function that is called on a regular interval.
+The essence of the class is that each function in `pollFunctionsList` "produces" data (perhaps a number or a list with useful information) that will be "consumed" (i.e used one way or another) by a consumer, likely another class somewhere in the application.

- Then, when `run()` is called, this creates and starts the 2 main threads.
+ Then, when `Scheduler.run()` is called on the scheduler instance, this creates and starts the 2 main threads.
 The 2 threads are created with the following lines:

 ```
 	t = threading.Thread(target=self.poll_loop)